-Policy strategies for the internationalization of HVE have become more dynamic in recent years.
-For example, the Action Plan on Higher Vocational Education Innovation and Development (2015-2018)9, released in October 2015, indicated the need to attract excellent resources from abroad through joint schools, programs, and curriculums.
-The Implementation Plan of National Vocational Education Reform, 10 released in February 2019, encouraged HVE institutes in China to learn from German, Japanese and Swiss models in setting up innovative practical bases for vocational students.
-The China Education Modernization 2035 Plan11 was released in February 2019 to promote the Luban Workshop program overseas.
-In the Innovative Development of Higher Vocational Education Action Plan (2015-2018) issued by the Ministry of Education 12 in 2015, the government promoted international collaboration in various dimensions, such as strengthening policy dialogue with developed countries, exploring potential channels and policies for supporting vocational education in developing countries, actively participating in the development of international criteria and regulations for vocational education, developing internationally recognized curriculums, helping HVE institutes to set up branch campuses abroad to train local workers and gaining a competitive advantage in the global skills marketplace.
+Policy strategies for the internationalisation of HVE have become more dynamic in recent years.
+For example, the Action Plan on Higher Vocational Education Innovation and Development (2015-2018)9, released in October 2015, indicated the need to attract excellent resources from abroad through joint schools, programmes and curriculums.
+The Implementation Plan of National Vocational Education Reform,10 released in February 2019, encouraged HVE institutes in China to learn from German, Japanese and Swiss models in setting up innovative practical bases for vocational students.
+The China Education Modernization 2035 Plan11 was released in February 2019 to promote the Luban Workshop programme overseas.
+In the Innovative Development of Higher Vocational Education Action Plan (2015-2018) issued by the Ministry of Education12 in 2015, the government promoted international collaboration in various dimensions, such as strengthening policy dialogue with developed countries, exploring potential channels and policies for supporting vocational education in developing countries, actively participating in the development of international criteria and regulations for vocational education, developing internationally recognised curriculums, helping HVE institutes to set up branch campuses abroad to train local workers and gaining a competitive advantage in the global skills marketplace.

-Last, in recent years, the internationalization of HVE in China has emphasized frameworks for excellence and encouraged competition between institutions.
-For example, the 2019 Annual Ouality Report of China's Higher Vocational Education ranked the top 50 most internationally influential HVE institutes since 2016.
-The report identified the eight main criteria used to select these top 50 institutes, as follows: the number of full-time international students (studying for more than one year), the number of part-time or short-term international students, the number of students engaging in internships in companies abroad, the number of teachers supervising and conducting training abroad, the number of teachers who are fellows of international organizations, the number of internationally recognized teaching criteria developed by teachers, the number of internationally recognized curriculum criteria developed by teachers and the number of awards received in international skills competitions.
-For example, Figure 2 shows the number of joint programs established in each province.
-At the top of the list are Jiangsu, Zhejiang, Shandong, and Shanghai, which also rank among the top 10 Chinese provinces in terms of GDP13 and volume of international trade14.
-Remote and impoverished areas of China have few joint HVE programs.
-This demonstrates the close link between local economic conditions and the development and dynamic internationalization of HVE.
+Last, in recent years, the internationalisation of HVE in China has emphasised framew-orks for excellence and encouraged competition between institutions.
+For example, the 2019 Annual Quality Report of China's Higher Vocational Education ranked the top 50 most internationally influential HVE institutes since 2016.
+The report identified the eight main criteria used to select these top 50 institutes, as follows: the number of full-time international students (studying for more than one year), the number of part-time or short-term international students, the number of students engaging in inter-nships in companies abroad, the number of teachers supervising and conducting training abroad, the number of teachers who are fellows of international organisations, the number of internationally recognised teaching criteria developed by teachers, the number of international skills competitions.
+For example, Figure 2 shows the number of joint programmes established in each province.
+At the top of the list are Jiangsu, Zhejiang, Shandong and Shanghai, which also rank among the top 10 Chinese provinces in terms of GDP13 and volume